 One of the best exercises you can do with your mastermind groups is to have them create Vision Boards.
-Here are some excellent examples of vision boards in this YouTube video that may inspire you.
 Even Ellen DeGeneres created a vision board about her goal to get on the cover of Oprah Magazine — and it worked!

 A Vision Board is a collage of things you want in life, experiences you desire, and people, situations, and feelings you want to manifest.
 Sometimes it’s called a treasure map.

-The Law of Attraction says that the more you focus on the things you want, the more time you spend paying attention to your purpose, the more you draw your desired items and experiences into your life.
+The more you focus on the things you want and the more time you spend paying attention to your purpose, then the more you draw your desired items and experiences into your life.
 So surrounding yourself with visual representations of what you desire helps to elevate your energy in the direction of those things.

 Note: If your mastermind group is a virtual one, have them do this exercise on their own, then take digital photos of their completed Vision Board to show to the group.

-While it helps to review your goals and dreams in advance, I find that just diving into the magazines and cutting out any words or images that appeals to me to be the best way to collect ideas.
+While it helps to review your goals and dreams in advance, I find that just diving into the magazines and cutting out any words or images that appeal to me is the best way to collect ideas.

 Soften your focus and allow your thoughts, feelings and intuition to guide you to the most important images and words.